astrskai/astrsk-ai-docs/docs/flow/node/agent-node/prompt.md

 A prompt is the core input value passed to the model.
 In the context of Large Language Models (LLMs), a prompt is a text instruction or question that guides the model to generate a desired response.
 It serves as the primary way to communicate with the AI model and influence its behavior and output.

-Prompts are categorized into two main formats based on their input structure: Chat Completion, which organizes input into structured message units, and Text Completion, which accepts input as plain text.
+Prompts are categorized into two main formats based on their input structure:
+- **Chat Completion**, which organizes input into structured message units.
+- **Text Completion**, which accepts input as plain text.
 The availability of these input formats may vary depending on the model provider.

 ![Prompt](./images/prompt.png)